Juan de Pablo

 Chicago, IL 60637

-He also provides leadership for the University’s stewardship of two U.S. Department of Energy national laboratories — Argonne and Fermilab— as institutions to advance science and technology in support of the nation’s interest.
-De Pablo collaborates with other leaders in research and innovation to build programs and links between and among the national laboratories and the University.
-Working with University of Chicago President Robert J. Zimmer, he plays an essential role in the University’s partnership with the Department of Energy.
+Juan de Pablo provides leadership for the University’s stewardship of two U.S. Department of Energy National Laboratories — Argonne (through UChicago Argonne, LLC) and Fermilab (through Fermi Research Alliance, LLC) — as institutions to advance science and technology in support of the nation’s interest.
+He collaborates with other leaders in research and innovation to build programs and links between and among the national laboratories and the University, as well as the Marine Biological Laboratory.
+Working closely with President Paul Alivisatos, he plays an essential role in the University’s partnership with the Department of Energy.

-Juan de Pablo’s research focuses on polymers, biological macromolecules, and liquid crystals, a diverse class of materials widely used in many fields of engineering.
-He is a leader in developing molecular models, computer simulations of complex processes over wide ranges of length and time scales, and artificial-intelligence enhanced methods to design advanced materials systems.
-He has co-authored over 600 papers, a textbook, and over 20 patents.
+A prominent materials scientist, de Pablo focuses his research on polymers, biological macromolecules such as proteins and DNA, glasses, and liquid crystals, a diverse class of materials widely used in many fields of engineering.
+He is also a leader in developing molecular models and computer simulations of complex molecular processes over wide ranges of length and time scales.
+He heads a research group that develops advanced algorithms to design and predict the structure and properties of complex fluids and solids at a molecular level, and has been a pioneer in the use of data-driven machine learning approaches for materials design.

-Juan de Pablo has a bachelor’s degree in chemical engineering from Universidad Nacional Autónoma de México, and a Ph.D. in chemical engineering from the University of California, Berkeley.
-He conducted postdoctoral research at the Swiss Federal Institute of Technology in Zurich, Switzerland. de Pablo was inducted into the National Academy of Engineering in 2016 for “design of macromolecular products and processes via scientific computation.”
-He is a fellow of the American Academy of Arts and Sciences and the American Physical Society, and is a foreign corresponding member of the Mexican Academy of Sciences.
+Juan de Pablo earned a bachelor’s degree in chemical engineering from the Universidad Nacional Autónoma de México (UNAM), as well as a Ph.D. in chemical engineering from the University of California – Berkeley.
+He conducted postdoctoral research at the Swiss Federal Institute of Technology (ETH) in Zurich, Switzerland.
+In 2022, he was elected to the National Academy of Sciences for his distinguished and continuing achievements in original research.
+In 2016, he was inducted into the National Academy of Engineering for the “design of macromolecular products and processes via scientific computation.
+He is also a fellow of the American Academy of Arts and Sciences, the American Physical Society, the Royal Society of Chemistry, and is a foreign correspondent member of the Mexican Academy of Sciences.